George Santayana: Later life

-Santayana's one novel, The Last Puritan, is a Bildungsroman, centering on the personal growth of its protagonist, Oliver Alden.
+Santayana's one novel, The Last Puritan, is a Bildungsroman, centering on the personal growth of its protagonist, a Puritan named Oliver Alden.
 His Persons and Places is an autobiography.
 These works also contain many of his sharper opinions and bons mots.
-He wrote books and essays on a wide range of subjects, including philosophy of a less technical sort, literary criticism, the history of ideas, politics, human nature, morals, the influence of religion on culture and social psychology, all with considerable wit and humor.
+He wrote books and essays on a wide range of subjects, including philosophy of a less technical sort, literary criticism, the history of ideas, politics, human nature, morals, the influence of religion on culture and social psychology, all with considerable wit and humour.

 While his writings on technical philosophy can be difficult, his other writings are more accessible and pithy.
 He wrote poems and a few plays, and left ample correspondence, much of it published only since 2000.
 Like Alexis de Tocqueville, Santayana observed American culture and character from a foreigner's point of view.
 Like William James, his friend and mentor, he wrote philosophy in a literary way.
 Ezra Pound includes Santayana among his many cultural references in The Cantos, notably in "Canto LXXXI" and "Canto XCV".
 Santayana is usually considered an American writer, although he declined to become an American citizen, resided in Fascist Italy for decades, and said that he was most comfortable, intellectually and aesthetically, at Oxford University.
 Although an atheist, Santayana considered himself an "aesthetic Catholic" and spent the last decade of his life in Rome under the care of Catholic nuns.
-In 1941, he entered a hospital and convent run by the Little Company of Mary (also known as the Blue Nuns) on the Celian Hill at 6 Via Santo Stefano Rotondo in Roma, where he was cared for by the Irish sisters until his death in September 1952.
+In 1941, he entered a hospital and convent run by the Little Company of Mary (also known as the Blue Nuns) on the Celian Hill at 6 Via Santo Stefano Rotondo in Rome, where he was cared for by the sisters until his death in September 1952.
 Upon his death, he did not want to be buried in consecrated land, which made his burial problematic in Italy.
 Finally, the Spanish consulate in Rome agreed that he be buried in the Pantheon of the Obra Pía Española, in the Campo Verano cemetery in Rome.